Updated: Jul 8

 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about your neck and how it works.
 Maybe you learned how to get some more mobility from your upper cervical spine, or maybe you learned that you already have great mobility!
 If you found this blog helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
+If you are suffering from neck pain and are in the Sterling, Virginia area then reach out for a physical therapy evaluation at Eclipse Wellness!
 If you have any questions email me at email@example.com or follow me on Instagram or Twitter @drdannydpt.